 - 1. Moody Parts

 - 2. ca. 1940

 - 3. No Academic Style

 - 4. This was also part of Moody Motors building at 1032 Ball Street.
 It has been subdivided into 2 spaces and renovated.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements.
 Colonial Revival elements removed in 2023.

-Commerce Street Buildings - 800 Block 806 COMMERCE STREET Tax Parcel Number: 0P0010 01C000
+Tax Parcel Number: 0P0010 01C000

 - 1. Muse Theater

 - 2. ca. 1950

 - 3. Art Deco

 - 4. The once busy and popular theater was built by the Paschal Muse Family.
 Movies were played once per day with an additional matinee on the weekends.
 The theater had red vinyl seating and segregated entrance (far right door).
 The balcony used for Black people still exists.
 The theater closed in the early 1970s and changed hands and uses several times.
 It was renovated and the façade was restored in 2021.
 It is now used as an event venue with an adjacent outdoor space.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.

 - 5. Significant alterations/non-contributing elements: Some modifications to the street-level façade prior to 2021 renovation.
 Addition to right side in 2021.